Master of Public Administration

 Is the MPA offered in Topeka the same as what's offered at the main KU campus in Lawrence?

 Yes.
-The MPA through the KU School of Public Affairs and Administration is offered in three locations: the main campus in Lawrence, the Edwards Campus in Overland Park, and at the KU Public Management Center in Topeka.
+The MPA through the KU School of Public Affairs and Administration is offered in three locations: the main campus in Lawrence, the Edwards Campus in Overland Park, and at the KU Public Management Center's classroom in Topeka.
 The courses at all campuses are taught by the same full-time faculty, and students in the program can take courses at any of the three campuses.

 I'm on the fence about going back to school.
 How can I decide if this program and/or the timing is right for me?